pyralog/pyralog/PAPER.md

 ### 3.3 Data Model

-DLog organizes data in a three-level hierarchy:
+Pyralog organizes data in a three-level hierarchy:

 **Logs**: Logical append-only sequences, analogous to Kafka topics or database tables.
 Each log has a unique identifier and configuration (retention policy, replication factor, partitioning strategy).